jdlamstein/tennispredictor/README.md

 backtesting framework, and performance monitoring.
 See [betting/README.md](betting/README.md) for details.

 ## Setup
 Pull the [repo](https://github.com/JeffSackmann/tennis_atp) in a location of your choosing.
 Record the location.

 ## How to Run
 Set the pythonpath to the project directory:

     export PYTHONPATH=/path/to/tennispredictor/

 Activate the virtual environment.
-Create virtual environment with using pip or conda.
+Create a virtual environment using pip or conda.
 For example with pip:

     python -m pip install -r requirements.txt

 ## Clean Data
 The clean data script consolidates CSVs, removes null values, converts strings to numeric and calculates an ELO score, which from the literature is more predictive than tennis ranking.

-    python preprocessing/clean_data.py --tennisdir "/path/to/data/tennis_atp" --datadir "/path/to/your/data/directory"
+    python preprocessing/clean_data.py --tennisdir "/path/to/data/tennis_atp" --savedir "/path/to/your/data/directory"

 ## Train Model
-To train the MLP
+To train the MLP:

-    python main/train.py --csv "/path/to/your/data/directory/atp_database.csv"
+    python main/train.py --csv "/path/to/your/data/directory/atp_database.csv" --rootdir "/path/to/your/data/directory"

 ## Classifiers
 Traditional classifiers include Nearest Neighbors, Linear SVM, Gaussian Process, Decision Tree,